What is IT band Syndrome?

 Rest, Ice, Compress, Elevate.

-It’s a core principle of recovery and injury management, but is especially pertinent when it comes to the IT band.
-The best recovery for tendons is rest, taking tension out to reduce pain and inflammation.
+It’s a core principle of recovery but is especially pertinent when it comes to the IT band.

-Make sure you keep the knee rested when you can, using a compression sleeve to stabilise the tendon and surrounding muscles as well as ice it after activity.
+- Use a compression sleeve to stabilise the tendon and surrounding muscles

 Supports and insoles

-Keeping off the knee for four to eight weeks sounds great in theory, but isn’t viable for most of us who need to keep working and doing what we can to stay fit.
-By using a knee support and/or insoles, you can give your body the best protection to keep moving and recover more quickly.
+While avoiding the knee for four to eight weeks sounds great in theory, it isn’t viable for most people who need to keep working and staying fit.
+By using knee support and/or insoles, you can give your body the best protection to keep moving and recover more quickly.

-A compression sleeve that also uses gel support to soothe and relax the ITB is your best choice here.
+A compression brace that also uses gel support to soothe and relax the ITB is your best choice here.
 Try the GenuTrain P3

 Wearing insoles that suit your movement while running can stabilise the arches and improve your running posture, not only helping protect your ITB but also improve your running in general.